Liu-Cheng/liu-cheng.github.io/_pages/about.md

 ## News
+- [Mar 2025] Our FrontOrder approach is accepted by ICDE'25 and ApproxPilot work is accepted by ISEDA'25.
+All of them are open sourced, feel free to try them.
 - [Mar 2025] We got the third place in the PPoPP'25 FastCode Programming Challenge for the BFS track and achieved the highest throughput on social network graphs.
 - [Dec 2024] Our TaijiGraph, a computational storage (CSD) based out-of-core graph processing system, is accepted by IPDPS'25.
 It leverages CSDs to address the I/O bottleneck of out-of-core graph processing systems from the perspective of both high-level data layout, task scheduling and low-level I/O coalescing.
 - [Nov 2024] Two papers about DSA are accepted by HPCA'25.